DiscoBroccoli/CFD-Simulation/README.md

 The solver used is the Python based PyFR, which is a FEM method using the [Discontinuous Galerkin Method](https://www.researchgate.net/publication/309715679_A_Flux_Reconstruction_Approach_to_High-Order_Schemes_Including_Discontinuous_Galerkin_Methods).

 The implementation uses a time-step and pseudo time-step of size 1.25e-2 & 2.5e-3 respectively.
 For the complete configuration you can visit the folder [2D Incompressible Cylinder](https://github.com/DiscoBroccoli/CFD-Simulation/tree/main/2D%20Incompressible%20Cylinder).
-As well as the official website [PyFR](http://www.pyfr.org/index.php).
+As well as the official website, [PyFR](http://www.pyfr.org/index.php).

 <p align="center">
 <img src="https://github.com/DiscoBroccoli/CFD-Simulation/blob/main/9KXDYQlhUB.gif">